ChoiSG/SharpPSLoader/README.md

 For detailed usage of PowerSharpPack and Invoke-Bloodhound, refer to the `References` section down below.

 ## Obfuscation - Warning
 If you want to obfuscate the assembly with confuserEx and execute it in-memory, use the  `SharpPSLoader-confuser.crproj` configuration file as a template.
-The configuration file's rules were specifically built to not scramble assembly types so it can be executed in-memory.
+The configuration file's rules were specifically built to not scramble assembly types and not include compressor so the assembly can be executed in-memory.
 If you know what you are doing, you do you.

 ```
 <project outputDir="<output-directory>" baseDir="<base-directory>" xmlns="http://confuser.codeplex.com">